 Creativity and differentiation: how to embrace them and avoid pitfalls

 We are often told to be creative, to stand out from the crowd, to make a difference with the goal of reaching success, as if you just had to decide to ‘be creative’ and suddenly everything would work out.
 Unfortunately, that is easier said than done.
+Online scheduling can offer a myriad of creative possibilities to your business.
 Here are a few thoughts to keep in mind while on the quest for creativity and differentiation from your competitors.

 It sounds pretty obvious, but curiosity is often linked to creativity.
 The main point is open-mindedness.
 We have to keep in mind that something different from what we are used to is not necessarily bad, even if it looks strange at first sight.
 Many of the people who have made a mark on the world were disregarded at first.
 Remain curious; listen to other people and their ideas while sticking to your ethics.
 It is always a good thing to hear different opinions, perspectives, and points of view from yours.
 People come up with ideas and solutions that you may not have even started to think about.